TreasureJim/hierachical-models-anticipation/README.md

 ![image](https://github.com/TreasureJim/hierachical-models-anticipation/assets/71513440/7899b3eb-c226-47fe-b43e-87013fb5e342)

+# How to run

-Running the `main.py` folder will print out a simulation of the below description using the simpy library
+Running the `main.py` file will print out a simulation of the below description using the simpy library.

 # Simulation